The Virginian (TV series): Reception

-The Virginian prevailed or held steady against its network competition, topping in its first season Dwayne Hickman's The Many Loves of Dobie Gillis, which ceased production in 1963.
-In its fifth season, The Virginian faced competition from another Western, one also set in Wyoming: ABC's The Monroes, starring Michael Anderson Jr. and Barbara Hershey as orphans trying to hold their family of siblings together in the wilderness.
-In its sixth season, The Virginian also rated higher than ABC's Custer starring Wayne Maunder in the title role of Lieutenant Colonel George Armstrong Custer.
-Custer was cancelled late in 1967 after 17 episodes.
-The Virginian had these rankings in the top-30 TV programs:

 Ratings

 Legacy

 Drury was an active advocate of the series since the end of the original airings.
 He traveled across the United States, Ireland, and several other countries, appearing in Western-themed conventions, festivals, celebrations, news programs, and TV specials to promote The Virginian.
 Along with Gary Clarke and Roberta Shore, he participated in interviews for the Encore Westerns channel.
 Drury also reunited with key cast members Randy Boone, Gary Clarke, and Roberta Shore at these events.

-In 2012, Drury also reunited with L.Q.
-Jones, Clu Gulager, Diane Roter, Sara Lane, and Don Quine in addition to Boone, Clarke, and Shore.
+In 2012, Drury also reunited with L. Q. Jones, Clu Gulager, Diane Roter, Sara Lane, and Don Quine in addition to Boone, Clarke, and Shore.
 Three events were held to celebrate the 50th anniversary of The Virginian, at the Memphis Film Festival on May 31, 2012, the Western Legends Roundup on August 16, 2012, and the Autry National Center and Museum on September 22, 2012.
 During the 50th-anniversary event, INSP, the exclusive cable home to current reruns of "The Virginian" filmed content with the surviving cast to use in the "Cast Favorites Marathon", which continues to be aired several times each year.
-In 2017, INSP began airing The Men From Shiloh during their Saddle Up Weekends programming block.
+In 2017, INSP began airing The Men from Shiloh during their Saddle Up Weekends programming block.